Alex-s-Network/GastricV1/README.md

 ## 🔒 Privacy Notice

-While GastricV1 provides enhanced privacy, please remember:
+While Melon Unblocker provides enhanced privacy, please remember:
 - We do not log your browsing history
 - We do not store personal information
 - Always respect your institution's acceptable use policy